akurasy/fastapi-deployment/README.md

 2.  **A github Account**: To push this repository to github to run the necessary workflow with github runners.

-Fork this repository and create the following secrets for your secret key, access key and AWS region
+**Fork this repository and create the following secrets for your deployment: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, REGION**

 follow these steps to create a secret:
 1. Goto the application repository
 2. Goto settings
-3. on the lower left, click on secret and variables
+3. on the lower left, click on secret and variables and click actions
 4. create new repository secret

-# STEP1 (Infrastructure Provisioning) (deploy-terraform)
+# STEP1- INFRASTRUCTURE PROVISIONING (deploy-terraform)
 The workflow is divided into two jobs: deploy-terraform and build and run image. the step one will cover the contents of deploy-terraform job.

 in the infrascture provision, aws modules were used to have a simple, dynamic and reusable terraform script.
 For details on AWS ECS modules, [please visit the official terraform documentation](https://registry.terraform.io/modules/terraform-aws-modules/ecs/aws/latest)